Ladson boy was mother’s second infant to die in past two years

 Todd Melvin’s bail was set at $150,000.
 Both suspects are being held at the Cannon Detention Center.

-On June 18, 2010, Angel Richardson’s 4-month-old daughter was found dead in the family’s house at 4537 Outwood St., according to Charleston County Coroner Rae Wooten.
+For Richardson, the death was not the first time she’s lost an infant.
+On June 18, 2010, Richardson’s 4-month-old daughter was found dead in the 4537 Outwood Drive home where Richardson still resides, according to County Coroner Rae Wooten.

 Experts were unable to determine Mariah Benjamin’s cause or manner of death, a rarity in such cases, Wooten said.

 In addition to the two infants’ deaths, Richardson faced scrutiny in 2009 for an incident involving another of her infants.
 In April that year, her 6-week-old baby was burned with water inside the Woodside Manor home.
 Richardson’s boyfriend at the time, Alexander Perry, claimed the baby suffered the burns during a bath in lukewarm water.

 During that investigation, deputies found marijuana plants growing inside the house, and made charges that were later dropped.

 Deputy Coroner Dottie Lindsay said Thursday night that the cause of Kayden Melvin’s death remains unknown.